argoproj/argo-workflows/docs/cli/argo_server.md

       --namespaced                           run as namespaced mode -p, --port int                             Port to listen on (default 2746) --sso-namespace string                 namespace that will be used for SSO RBAC.
 Defaults to installation namespace.
 Used only in namespaced mode
-      --x-frame-options string               Set X-Frame-Options header in HTTP responses. (default "DENY")
+      --tls-certificate-secret-name string   The name of a Kubernetes secret that contains the server certificates --x-frame-options string               Set X-Frame-Options header in HTTP responses. (default "DENY")
 ```